Marconiusiii/OhCraps/README.md

 #### Place Bets

-Typing 'y' and hitting Enter when prompted with the Place Bets will take you through the Place Bet flow, asking you for a bet on each of the place numbers (4, 5, 6, 8, 9, 10).
+Typing 'p' and hitting Enter in the Place Your Bets prompt will take you through the Place Bet flow, asking you for a bet on each of the place numbers (4, 5, 6, 8, 9, 10).
 Enter a 0 if you want to keep the bet clear, otherwise enter your bet to Place the number.
 Typing Enter will bypass the current Place Number and leave the bet alone and move you to the next number.

 If the Place Bet number is rolled, you'll be prompted to Press your Bet.
 Hit Enter to decline, or enter 'y' to edit the Place Bet.
 Enter 0 to remove it.